vtcs5204/23f/labs.md

 2. Enhance the ``pagemap.c`` to translate the virtual addresses of your allocated 16GB DRAM in ``memalloc.c``.
-Please log the VA->PA to a file and visualize the layout of the corresponding virutal and physical addresses in the virtual and physical address space respectively.
+Please log the VA->PA to a file and visualize the layout of the corresponding virtual and physical addresses in the virtual and physical address space respectively.
 Describe your observations (e.g., are virtual/physical addresses continuous? how does the layout differ for the above three different allocation schemes?).

-3. Enahnce the ``pagemap.c`` to track the latency for each VA->PA translation, and plot the latency CDF (in pdf):
+3. Enhance the ``pagemap.c`` to track the latency for each VA->PA translation, and plot the latency CDF (in pdf):
    - X is latency in microseconds
    - Y is the percentile